 It’s easy to make your own DIY Halloween Ghost Decor.
 It’s bright, colorful, spooky, yet charming and festive.
 The perfect addition to any Halloween decor!

-This year I decided it was time to make a few new fall decorations to display throughout our home.
+This year I decided it was time to make a few new fall decorations to display throughout my home.
 Instead of making something gory or super scary, I thought it would be fun to make something whimsical and a little different.
 So without further ado, grab your supplies, glue gun, along with a bunch of glue sticks, and let’s have fun making DIY Halloween Ghost Decor!

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.